project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/Season-2-kickoff-with-don-huber.md

 ---
-title: Season 2 Kickoff with Don Huber
+title: Season 2 Kickoff With Don Huber
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2019-02-16)